ojuuji/rb.db/docs/readme.md

 Being referenced by these three tables means inventory may include standard parts, minifigs, and even other sets.

-`version` is the inventory version on Rebrickable, starting from `1`.
+`version` is the inventory version on Rebrickable.
+Although in most cases version starts from 1, this is not mandatory (e.g. in [10875-1](https://rebrickable.com/sets/10875-1/#parts) it start from 2).
+Also versions can be non-sequential (e.g. [21011-1](https://rebrickable.com/sets/21011-1/#parts) has only versions 1 and 3).

 `set_num` references either [`minifigs.fig_num`](#minifigs) or [`sets.set_num`](#sets).
 So this table contains inventories for both sets and minifigs.